 People have reported other symptoms as a result of anxiety, such as "nerve firing" where the person's nerves in their finger feel like they're activated for no reason, but the three above are the most common.

 Finger pain is one of the most common complaints, but it's also one of the most complex.
-There is nothing that should cause pain in the fingers (although anxiety can cause so many different sensations that it's certainly not unlikely for pain to occur).
+Beyond a few medical issues (such as arthritis), it is unusual to experience pain in the fingers (although anxiety can cause so many different sensations that it's certainly not unlikely for pain to occur).
 But what anxiety does cause is an oversensitivity to pain.